awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 If either name is not supplied, call the error function and exit.

 .. literalinclude:: example_code/s3/s3_get_bucket_object_acl.go
-   :lines: 30-35
+   :lines: 29-34
    :language: go
    :dedent: 4

-Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials, and create a new |S3| service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials*, the region from the shared configuration file *~/.aws/config*, and create a new |S3| service client.

 .. literalinclude:: example_code/s3/s3_get_bucket_object_acl.go